magic-wormhole/magic-wormhole/README.md

 Magic-Wormhole is released under the MIT license, see the `LICENSE` file for details.

-This library is compatible with Python 3.5 and higher (tested against 3.5, 3.6, 3.7, and 3.8).
-It also still works with Python 2.7.
+This library is compatible with Python 3.6 and higher (tested against 3.6, 3.7, 3.8, and 3.9).
+It also still works with Python 2.7 and 3.5, although these are no longer supported by upstream libraries like Cryptography, so it may stop working at any time.

 ## Packaging, Installation